CDT-AIMLAC/ccintro-2023/slides/teamwork.md

 ## What you'll be doing

-* Project running until May
+* Project running through your first year
-  * Presented at end of year event in June
+  * Presented at this event next year
 * A few hours per week of work
 * Regular meeting with a "customer"
 * Help sessions with RSEs